China Economic Review Interview

 The most enjoyable bit is when people succeed in doing what they set out to do, whether that’s a student who comes to the university and three years later, graduates, they’re going off to get a good job, or whether that’s a colleague who’s discovered something or finished a book or won a research contract or whatever and seeing these things through thinking that’s what universities are here for, all the time being caught up in keeping the machine going, but actually what it’s about is allowing people to live their dreams, I guess, whether that’s a student or a professor, it doesn’t matter, they’re all pursuing some sort of dream.

-MBA News: Students from China on the MBS programs have the opportunity to visit other centers in the MBS network.
+MBA News: Students from China on the MBS programs have the opportunity to visit other centres in the MBS network.
 How do you attract Chinese students to visit Manchester?